-Note: All other findings or diagnosis shall remain confidential and will not be included in the
+Note: All other findings or diagnosis shall remain confidential and will not be included in the written report.

 Biohazard labels are affixed to containers of regulated waste, refrigerators and freezers containing blood or OPIM, and other containers used to store, transport or ship blood or OPIM.
 The universal biohazard symbol is used.
 The label is fluorescent orange or orange-red.
-Red bags or containers may
+Red bags or containers may be substituted for labels.

 Blood products that have been released for transfusion or other clinical use are exempted from these labeling requirements.